Skip to main content

 For many EV households, Octopus Go and Intelligent Octopus Go still deserve a first look because the rules are relatively clear and the whole-home benefit is easy to understand.
 If a rival offers a lower or similar headline rate, check the billing model, compatibility, peak-rate rules, standing charge and export or battery fit before moving.

-If you decide Octopus still fits after those checks, the referral-code page explains how Matt's Octopus link works and what to expect from the credit.
+If you decide Octopus still fits after those checks, the referral page explains how the referral link works and what to expect from the credit.